awsdocs/aws-systems-manager-user-guide/doc_source/run-command-version.md

    Get-SSMDocumentList
    ```

 1. Run the following command to view the different versions of a document\.
+Replace *document name* with your own information\.

    ```
    Get-SSMDocumentVersionList `
-       -Name "document-name"
+       -Name "document name"
    ```

 1. Run the following command to run a command that uses an SSM document version\.
+Replace each *example resource placeholder* with your own information\.

    ```
    Send-SSMCommand `